jmkinsey90/SpaceY/README.md

 In this section we performed exploratory data analysis on the SpaceX dataset using SQL.
 Notebooks and files associated with this phase of the project include the following:
 - Exploratory Data Analysis with SQL Lab (jupyter-labs-eda-sql-coursera_sqllite.ipynb)
 - SpaceX Dataset for SQL Analysis (Spacex.csv)
+- Exploratory Data Analysis with Visualization Lab (jupyter-labs-eda-dataviz.ipynb)
+- SpaceX Dataset After Data Viz Lab (dataset_part_3.csv)

+## Interactive Visual Analytics and Dashboard
+In this section we used Folium to create interactive visuals with data from the landing sites, and built an interactive dashboard using plotly dash.
+Notebooks and files associated with this phase of the project include the following:
+- Interactive Visual Analytics with Folium Lab
+- Interactive Dashboard with Plotly Dash Lab